What Are Three Types Of Mammals

 Placental mammals are the most diverse and widespread group of mammals, characterized by the presence of a placenta, an organ that nourishes the developing fetus inside the mother's uterus.
 The placenta allows for a longer gestation period compared to marsupials, and the young are born at a more advanced stage of development.
 This reproductive strategy has allowed placental mammals to colonize a wide range of habitats and evolve into an incredible variety of forms.

 Placental mammals are found on every continent and in every ocean.
 Some familiar examples include humans, elephants, whales, bats, rodents, cats, dogs, and horses.
-These animals exhibit a remarkable diversity in size, shape, and behavior, reflecting their diverse ecological roles.
+Still, these animals exhibit a remarkable diversity in size, shape, and behavior, reflecting their diverse ecological roles.
 Whales, for instance, are adapted for life in the ocean, while bats are adapted for flight.
 Rodents are small, adaptable herbivores, while cats and dogs are specialized predators.

 The evolutionary success of placental mammals is attributed to their efficient reproductive strategy and their ability to adapt to a wide range of environments.
 The placenta allows for a longer gestation period, which results in more developed offspring at birth.
 This gives placental mammals a competitive advantage over marsupials in many environments.
 The diversification of placental mammals occurred rapidly after the extinction of the dinosaurs, filling the ecological niches that were left vacant.